elijahcuneta/TheAuthenticFilipinoCuisine/README.md

 # TheAuthenticFilipinoCuisine
-An Diner Dash inspired game for PC and mobile
+A Diner Dash inspired game for PC and mobile

 Unity Version: 2018.2.2f1